2 minutes estimated reading time

 I got a Sony Walkman WM-R202 and loved it, though it was only for a short while.
+It was delicate and fragile, or I had a lemon; but it was the kind of device that stuck with me and made sense for me to profile as an iconic throwback gadget.
 Back when I started work I was obliged to do night classes in advanced chemistry.
 It was tough going (partly because I wasn’t that focused).
 I had a long commute home in a company minibus and my existing Walkman WM-24 whilst good had given up the ghost.
 I decided to put what money I had towards a Sony Walkman WM-R202 that would help with my commute boredom and my night classes.

 Why that model: